Trulioo/trulioo-proxy/README.md

 To make requests at Trulioo GlobalGateway and get around [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), it is required that an intermediate server (proxy) in-between is used.

-You have the option to develop your own, or simply use ⚡ **Trulioo-Proxy** ⚡, a lightweight server implemented in Node 🚀 which reduces boilerplate code.
+You have the option to develop your own, or simply use ⚡ **Trulioo-Proxy** ⚡, a lightweight server implemented in Node which aims to reduce required boilerplate code for integrating with the Trulioo API.

 ## Install